 Next, you must complete and apply.
 You can also pick up a physical copy of the application at the above locations.

 Pay the non-refundable application fee of $85.00.
 You can pay the licensing application fee in cash, certified check, Visa, Master Card, Discover, company check, or money order.
 The DSP does not accept personal checks or American Express credit cards.

-The application process to get a private investigator license in Delaware takes a minimum of two weeks to process.
-If and when your application is approved, ID cards will be mailed to the address listed on your application.
+The application process to get a private investigator license in Delaware takes at least two weeks.
+If and when your application is approved, ID cards will be mailed to the address listed.

 If you need to contact the Special Licensing section of the DSP for any reason, their contact information is as follows: